soukoku/ntwain/README.md

 (under `NTwain.DSM` namespace).

 You use `TwainAppSession` by subscribing to its events and calling methods to do TWAIN things.
-There is a sample winform projects (both 32 and 64 bit variants) on how it can be used.
+There is a sample winform project (both 32 and 64 bit variants) on how it can be used.
 Note that an application process should only have one active (opened) `TwainAppSession` at any time.